ZhenyaDubinkin/rsschool-cv/cv.md

 - [ ] PHP bacis course on [Code-Basics](https://ru.code-basics.com/languages/php)

 **Goal:** I want to take more courses to learn more about web programming

+## English Language
+I have  A1 level, but i continue to study the language.